Epidemiology of Flavescence dorée in vineyards of Southern Switzerland

-The WSL and Agroscope research groups at the Campus Cadenazzo have started a study on the epidemiology of Flavescence dorée (FDp) in Ticino's vineyards.
-The project is carried out in cooperation with the Cantonal Plant Protection Service and is supported by the Federal Office for Agriculture.
+The WSL research group at the Campus Cadenazzo have started a study on the epidemiology of Flavescence dorée (FDp) in the vineyards of Canton Ticino, whose forests are a potential home to the pathogen.
+The project is carried out in cooperation with the Cantonal Plant Protection Service and Agroscope and is supported by the Federal Office for Agriculture.
 The research aims at gaining insights for the management of this quarantine disease in the coming years.

 FDp is caused by the phytoplasma Candidatus Phytoplasma vitis.
 The disease originated in Europe.
 Only with the unintentional introduction from North America of the cicada Scaphoideus titanus, which is bound to the vine, did it take on an epidemic character.